 Customers Want to Truly be Heard and Understood

-Vocalizing our thoughts and feelings, regardless of our gender is an innate part of our human experience.
-In fact, we even have a vocalization protein in our brains!
-As humans, we listen to far fewer words than we think about.
+Vocalizing our thoughts and feelings is an innate part of our human experience.
+But as humans, we listen to far fewer words than we think about.
 On average, humans are able to actively listen to 125 to 250 words per minute but can think about words at a rate of 1000 to 3000 words per minute.
+This differential actually makes listening harder, because our brains can easily stray in search of stimulation for all that extra capacity.

 So, even though actively listening may be a challenge, it’s critical to providing a great customer service experience.
 In fact, research finds that 60% of business problems can be attributed to poor communication.
 And, since phone calls are still the consumers’ preferred method of contacting customer service, exercising the skill of active listening will reap valuable returns for any organization.